Finland’s Working Holiday Visa for Australians

 Hi Matt, do you know if there is a limit to how long you can be outside Finland on the WHV?
 What if I arrived for 1 month, left for 6 around Europe, came back for a few months to work?
 I can’t find answers anywhere..

 I don’t believe there is a specific time limit.
-You are permitted to travel in the Schengen Area with this visa and you can leave & re-enter Finland an unlimited number of times while your visa remains valid.
+You are permitted to travel in the rest of the Schengen Area with this visa for 90/180 days and you can leave & re-enter Finland an unlimited number of times while your visa remains valid.
 I believe the visa is intended for you to spend the majority of your time within the Schengen Area in Finland.

 I can’t give you official advice on your plan, sorry.
 But I think you’d probably be OK.
 If in doubt, you should probably ask the Finnish embassy/consulate.